 Many retail traders routinely use the probability of an option expiring in the money (ITM) or OTM to choose a trading strategy.
 But are equal probabilities actually equal?
 The simple way to answer this question is to look at the Analyze or Trade tab on thinkorswim, and from the Layout menu in the Option Chain, display the Probability OTM and Probability ITM.

-For example, take two stocks, MNKY and FAHN, both trading at $100.
+For example, take two stocks, MNKY and FAHN, both of which are trading at $100.
 If the MNKY December 95 put has a 70% probability of expiring worthless, and the FAHN December 90 put also has a 70% probability of expiring worthless, that indicates the IV of the FAHN options is higher than the IV of the MNKY options.
 A higher volatility implies a larger potential percentage price change in the stock price.
 And the more likely a stock will make a large move, the higher the probability a further OTM strike might be ITM at expiration.(Keep in mind that probability is theoretical and isn’t a guarantee of future performance.)

 With a higher volatility, FAHN is more likely to rise or fall 10 points than MNKY.
 And the market suggests that the price of MNKY may fluctuate less.
 So, the strike prices that are closer to the current stock price of MNKY may have a higher probability of expiring worthless.
 In this way, the volatility of different stocks translates into a probability representing the market’s estimate of how large the magnitude of the potential price changes might be in a particular stock.

 The volatility of a stock or market doesn’t tell the whole story.
 Vol needs to be viewed through the practical trading lenses of capital requirements, implied volatility comparisons, and probability.
-This new set of lenses, along with an understanding of how high or low volatility is relative to where it’s been, may help you determine both a volatility that presents a potential trading opportunity and a strategy that aligns with the volatility of a particular stock.
+This new set of lenses, along with an understanding of how high or low volatility is relative to where it’s been, may help option traders determine both a volatility that presents a potential trading opportunity and a strategy that aligns with the volatility of a particular stock.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.